 Conclusion

 Whoo-hoo, you've succeeded!
-You coded a button in HTML, dressed it up in CSS, and caused it to grey out in JavaScript.
-It's like putting a toy together, dressing it up, and adding a remote control to switch it on!
-Go now and have fun with the next thrilling challenge: create a button that greys out when pressed.
-The more you practice, the easier coding gets.
+You coded a button in HTML, dressed it up in CSS, and disabled it, causing it to grey out in JavaScript.
+It's like putting a toy together (Lego Robot), making it look tough, and adding a remote control to switch it off or on!
+Let us know what you’re building and explore our blog for more tiny but powerful lessons!